 In Japan, alternative dispute resolution ("ADR") procedures are in place in addition to lawsuits to resolve disputes between banks and their customers.
-Financial ADRs impose three obligations on financial institutions in order to enhance the protection of users: (i) acceptance of procedures; (ii) submission of business explanations and materials; and (iii) honouring the results.
-In the case of banks, the Japanese Bankers Association ("JBA") is designated as a dispute resolution organisation.
+Financial ADRs impose three obligations on financial institutions in order to enhance the protection of users of banking services: (i) acceptance of procedures; (ii) submission of business explanations and materials; and (iii) honouring the results.
+In the case of banks, the Japanese Bankers Association ("JBA") is the designated dispute resolution organisation.
 It is necessary for banks to conclude a Basic Contract of the Implementation of Dispute Resolution Procedures with the JBA.
-And, if a petition for a financial ADR is filed by a customer, the bank is obligated to execute procedures based on the Contract.
+And, if a petition for a financial ADR is filed by a customer, the bank is obligated to execute procedures based on that Contract.